Bone Screws

-The bone screw is used as an implant in Orthopaedics to hold two or more objects together and to have the ‘LAG’ effect i.e. compressing two surfaces.
-In the AO system, there are the two most common types of bone screws on the basis of the type of fracture and the consistency of tissues of bones: the cortex and the cancellous bone screw.
+The bone screw is used as an implant in Orthopaedics to hold two or more objects together and to have the ‘LAG’ effect, i.e., compressing two surfaces.
+In the AO system, there are the two most common types of bone screws based on the type of fracture and the consistency of tissues of bones: the cortex and the cancellous bone screw.

-• Cortex screw: These type of orthopedic bone screws is specifically used for diaphyseal bone.
+- Cortex screw: This type of orthopedic bone screw is used explicitly for diaphyseal bone.
 These screws have smaller threads and a lower pitch.
 A cortex screw can be self-tapping and non-self-tapping.

-• Cancellous screws: A cancellous screw is used as a placement screw to fix a bone plate in metaphyseal and epiphyseal region.
-These screws have a deeper thread, a larger pitch and a larger outer diameter as compared to cortex screw.
+- Cancellous screws: A cancellous screw is used as a placement screw to fix a bone plate in the metaphyseal and epiphyseal region.
+These screws have a deeper thread, a larger pitch, and a larger outer diameter as compared to cortex screws.

 Locked screws

-These screws are designed recently for diaphyseal application of internal fixators (PC-Fix and LISS) may be self-drilling, self-cutting, and unicortical and the screw head locks in the plate hole.
-They are “locked screws” because their inclination in relation to the “plate” body is fixed.
+These screws are designed recently for diaphyseal application of internal fixators (PC-Fix and LISS) and may be self-drilling, self-cutting, and unicortical, and the screw head locks in the plate hole.
+They are “locked screws” because their inclination with the “plate” body is fixed.
 These screws as a fixed angle device, which is helpful in metaphyseal fractures if a minimally invasive technique is used.

 Herbert bone screws

-Herbert bone screw is a cannulated screw with changeable pitch as there is thread at each end of the screw.
+Herbert bone screw is a cannulated screw with a changeable pitch, as there is a thread at each end of the screw.
 This is a headless compression screw.
 This screw is used for interfragmentary compression with the help of its variable pitch.
-This screw has been mainly used in scaphoid fractures, Carpal bones and other minor joints fusion in wrist and hand.
+This screw has been mainly used by surgeons in scaphoid fractures, Carpal bones, and other minor joints fusion in the wrist and hand.
+Find out more about this type of screw by looking online for Hand Surgeons near me.

 Shaft screws

 The working of a lag screw is better understood by examining a screw which has a short thread and a shaft, the diameter of the core or of the thread.
 The smooth shaft mainly has a diameter corresponding to the inner core of the thread.
 When it is applied to a tubular diaphyseal bone, the thread anchors within the far cortex and in the near cortex.
-The shaft does not produce any axial force but the head provides a buttress against axial tension.
+The shaft produces no axial force, but the head provides a buttress against axial tension.

 Mode of application of a fully threaded lag screw

-If a thread is kept from engaging within the cortex near to the screw head, a fully threaded screw can be applied as lag screw.
+If a thread is kept from engaging within the cortex near the screw head, a fully threaded screw can be applied as a lag screw.
 This can be done by drilling a clearance or gliding hole of a diameter slightly larger than the outer diameter of the screw thread within the near cortex.
-When an inclined screw thread produces axial force, it tends to shift the screw head along the bone surface in the direction the fracture.
-In this condition, the use of a lag screw with a shaft corresponding to the outer diameter of the thread i.e. shaft screws can be recommended.
-Or else, the screw thread can engage within the gliding hole and there may be loss of efficiency.
-Mainly, Shaft screws or fully threaded screws are used in diaphyseal bone as partly threaded cancellous bone screws are not easy to remove after healing.
+When an inclined screw thread produces axial force, it tends to shift the screw head along the bone surface in the direction of the fracture.
+In this condition, the use of a lag screw with a shaft corresponding to the outer diameter of the thread, i.e., shaft screws, can be recommended.
+Or else, the screw thread can engage within the gliding hole, and there may be loss of efficiency.
+Mainly, Shaft screws or fully threaded screws are used in the diaphyseal bone as partly threaded cancellous bone screws are not easy to remove after healing.

 Screw-tightening and torque-limiting screwdrivers

-Considering the fact that the screws produce a high amount of axial force, so the screws must not be tightened to their highest limit.
-In this way a surgeon should tighten the screws to the degree optimal and compatible with screw and/or bone strength then one can achieve 86% of the thread-stripping torque on average.
+Because the screws produce a high amount of axial force, the screws must not be tightened to their highest limit.
+In this way, a surgeon should tighten the screws to the degree optimal and compatible with screw and/or bone strength.
+Then, one can achieve 86% of the thread-stripping torque on average.

-Moreover, when the holding force of a screw is completely used by static preload, there is limited holding force left contrary to additional functional load.
-The new self-locking screws of the PC-Fix and the LISS lock upon tightening in the plate hole, and thus keep the screw and the bone safe.
-For these new techniques a torque-limiting screwdriver proves helpful to prevent the screw heads from getting jammed in the conical holes, whether it is threaded or not.
-But in the case where the bone density and thickness varies from one region to another, torque limiting screwdrivers proves less helpful.
+Moreover, when the holding force of a screw is entirely used by static preload, there is limited holding force left contrary to additional functional load.
+The new self-locking screws of the PC-Fix and the LISS lock upon tightening in the plate hole, thus keeping the screw and the bone safe.
+For these new techniques, a torque-limiting screwdriver proves helpful to prevent the screw heads from getting jammed in the conical holes, whether it is threaded or not.
+However, torque-limiting screwdrivers prove less valuable when the bone density and thickness vary from region to region.